 The good thing about Ana is when he finally spanked her with a belt as hard as he could, she was like yup, that’s my limit you mutha f****.
 She didn’t say that, but she should have.
 And she left.
 The only way in real life to deal with an abuser is to get as far away as possible from them and have zero contact.

-I also think we need to realize, Hollywood is not real life.
+I also think we need to realize, that Hollywood is not real life.
 I actually had a conversation with a counselor once about why women will fantasize about being dominated in some way or form for sexual pleasure.
 Just look at how huge the Romantic novel industry is.
-And typically on the cover you have some bare-chested guy with long hair and a kilt grabbing some large breasted fair maiden, against her obvious will, kissing the ever loving daylights out of her.
+And typically on the cover, you have some bare-chested guy with long hair and a kilt grabbing some large breasted fair maiden, against her obvious will, kissing the ever-loving daylights out of her.

 But here’s the difference.
 It’s fantasy.
 It’s not life.
-And in that conversation with a counselor she explained when women fantasize of things of this nature, like 50 Shades of Grey, or John Wayne in my case, there’s huge difference in real life.
-As women, in the fantasy world we are in complete control.
-We haven’t lost control and haven’t been violated by another actual other human being.
+And in that conversation with a counselor, she explained when women fantasize about things of this nature, like 50 Shades of Grey, or John Wayne in my case, there’s a huge difference in real life.
+As women, in the fantasy world, we are in complete control.
+We haven’t lost control and haven’t been violated by an actual human being.

 But then again, I knew that before I ever stepped foot in the theater and not because of my past but because of my brain.